-If the appeal is under the Informal Procedure Rules and the amount involved is not too significant, it makes sense to be self-represented.
+If the appeal is under the Informal Procedure Rules and the amount involved is small, it makes sense to be self-represented.
 Taxpayers who are self-represented can take comfort in the fact that the Tax Court of Canada is used to having taxpayers represent themselves and will try, within the bounds of what is permissible, to help them navigate the process.
-That being said, a Tax Court judge can only do so much and the ultimate responsibility rests with the taxpayer to prepare and present his case.
+That being said, a Tax Court judge can only do so much and the ultimate responsibility rests with you to prepare and present your case.

 If the appeal is under the General Procedure Rules, some factors to consider before retaining a tax lawyer include: